-TRANSities ton smissippme nontrast, assumes a binary content to the signal.
-A digital signal can be transmitted only a limited distance before attenuation, noise, and other implified distance before attenuation, noise, and other implicit distance before attenuation attenuat same as the signals that are received at the end of the medium that is what is sent is not what received.
-These impairments tend to deteriorate the quality of analog and digital signals.
+TRANSIGIES ICM SMIPAIRM IE NOTHT ast, assumes a binary content to the signal.
+A digital signal can be transmitted only a limited distance before attenuation, noise, and other implies a comparison of anticological signal signal

+${i}$ a_ss the signals that are received at the end of the medium that is what is sent is not what received.
+These impairments tend to deterio3r1ate the quality of analog and digital signals.